 As he prepares to play Station To Station across the UK, Getintothis’ Shaun Ponsonby talks to the guitarist about his years as Bowie’s consigliere, working with Lennon and…erm…Tim Curry…?

 According to the interview, Earl enjoys his stay by playing free online casino slots together with his band mates to kill time.
+But they have spent more time at no deposit bonus casinos – after all, it is one of the most useful benefits offered by casinos.
 Guitarist Earl Slick was only in the UK a few weeks ago, playing at the BRIT Awards, but he will be back in a matter of weeks.
 He announced a UK tour with Bernard Fowler late last year where he will play Station To Station, his favourite David Bowie record.
 But this is far from a cheap tribute act, Slick played on the record, helping to shape this singular album in Bowie’s back catalogue.

 In fact, Slick was a staple in Bowie’s band right up until his final tour, and called upon Slick to sling his axe when he surprised the world with The Next Day in 2013.
 From the glam rock of the bonkersly innovative Diamond Dogs tour, the soul of Young Americans, the blockbuster pop of the Let’s Dance tour and of course the drug-induced paranoia of Station To Station and beyond, Slick was often found to be Bowie’s consigliere.